anarsultanov/keycloak-multi-tenancy/README.md

 ```

 In the same way, you can set up `All tenants` mapper that will add to the token claims all tenants that the user is a member of.

+Additionally, the `Tenant attribute` mapper allows you to map specific tenant attributes to token claims.
+This is useful when you need certain tenant configuration or metadata to be available in your application.
+The mapper supports both single and multi-valued attributes.

 ### IDP and SSO Integration